-GIG HARBOR – A correctional officer at Washington Corrections Center for Women (WCCW) recently assisted medical professionals with the delivery of a baby of an offender who had gone into labor.
+GIG HARBOR – A correctional officer at Washington Corrections Center for Women (WCCW) recently assisted medical professionals with the delivery of a baby of an inmate who had gone into labor.

 Around 3:25 p.m. on Dec.
-18, Corrections Officer Rickae Tyler, was pulled from her regular post as a response and movement officer to assist an offender who had gone into labor.
-Tyler, along with a clinic officer, placed the offender into a transport car and made the 20 minute drive to St. Joseph’s Medical Center in Tacoma.
-During this time, Tyler kept track of the offender’s contractions, which were just minutes apart and coming closer together.
+18, Corrections Officer Rickae Tyler, was pulled from her regular post as a response and movement officer to assist an inmate who had gone into labor.
+Tyler, along with a clinic officer, placed the inmate into a transport car and made the 20 minute drive to St. Joseph’s Medical Center in Tacoma.
+During this time, Tyler kept track of the inmate’s contractions, which were just minutes apart and coming closer together.

 “This was way out of my scope of practice and I was more than concerned that the baby may come in the car,” Tyler said.

 At 4:07 p.m., just seven minutes after exiting the transport car and being rushed straight to the emergency room, Bella, weighing 8 pounds, 4 ounces, was born.

 “I held the inmate in a sitting position and she squeezed my other hand and with one push, we had a baby,” Tyler said.
 “I was so happy to get her to the hospital with medical staff, without having to pull over and try to figure out my next move.”